boubl/MonoGame-LDtk-Importer/README.md

 **This is not a renderer!** It's only a loader.

 Support for externals levels has been added!
-It work for LDtk 9.0 (not 9.3) but I'll update it soon, it shouldn't be too long.
+It work for LDtk 9.3 (the last version as I'm writing this)

 You can find a [documentation](https://chamalowmoelleux.github.io/MonoGame-LDtk-Importer) here (not finished yet)